mmbman/Katagiri/1984-01-11-Blue-Cliff-Record-Case-51-Talk-1.md

 But this must last for a long time.
 Not [only] your lifetime; life after life.
 That’s why it is called “long-cherished.”
 You know?
 “Long-cherished aspiration,” which is called vow.

 This is a very simple, quiet practice.
-So-called “plant the root of the life.”
-Virtuous quality.
+So-called “plant the root of the life” – virtuous quality.

 #### 1:18:55 end of recording.